Is your clutter a communication issue? Stop the blame and get some perspective.

 Your environment reflects your prevailing emotions so, we usually have to dig through some stuff to get to the joy and excitement that is buried under all that other stuff.

-You see, I’m a true empath – I know what you really feel, feel what you really feel, not what you say you feel.
+You see, I’m quite intuitive, and recognize patterns – I know what you really feel, feel what you really feel, not what you say you feel.
 I actually have to put up a force field when I work with some clients, and yes they know who they are, or we would both be completely overwhelmed and not get anything done.

 It’s my job as a coach to help you practice better decision making so it is the joy and excitement that is reflecting back at you, not the overwhelm.